swiftlang/swift-package-manager/CONTRIBUTING.md

 ### Using Xcode (Easiest)

 1. Install Xcode from [https://developer.apple.com/xcode](https://developer.apple.com/xcode) (including betas!).
-2. Verify the expected version of Xcode was installed
+2. Verify the expected version of Xcode was installed.
 3. Open SwiftPM's `Package.swift` manifest with Xcode.
 4. Use Xcode to inspect, edit, and build the code.
 5. Select the `SwiftPM-Package` scheme to run the tests from Xcode.